The Class Actions Law Review: Germany

 v Association or interest group complaints

-The Act on Actions for Injunctions (UKlaG) aims at ensuring a comprehensive level of consumer protection and enables private parties to enforce consumer protection laws.
+The German Act on Injunctive Relief (UKlaG) aims at ensuring a comprehensive level of consumer protection and enables private parties to enforce consumer protection laws.

-The UKlaG allows qualified representative organisations, such as consumer protection associations and chambers of commerce, to seek injunctive relief against parties that use or recommend the application of certain general terms and conditions.
-It mainly applies when general terms and conditions are considered to be invalid or a law aimed at the protection of consumers (interpreted in a broad sense) is infringed.
+The UKlaG allows qualified representative organisations, such as consumer protection associations and chambers of commerce, to seek injunctive relief against parties that use or recommend the application of certain unlawful general terms and conditions.
+It mainly applies if general terms and conditions are considered to be invalid or violate a law aimed at the protection of consumers (interpreted in a broad sense).
 While the UKlaG facilitates the enforcement of consumer protection laws, it deviates in important ways from class actions.
-On the one hand, it allows claims to be brought against illicit practices and standard terms that affect a large number of consumers.
+On the one hand, it does allow claims to be brought against illicit practices and standard terms that affect a large number of consumers.
 By forcing businesses to refrain from using such clauses, relief is provided to a potentially large number of affected claimants.
 The method is also beneficial from an economic point of view because the trial only involves two parties.
-On the other hand, unlike class actions, consumers affected by the violation of consumer protection laws are not entitled to receive any further remedy in the course of the lawsuit.
+Yet, on the other hand, unlike class actions, consumers affected by the violation of consumer protection laws are not entitled to receive any further remedy in the course of the lawsuit.
 If, for example, a consumer feels entitled to compensation in the form of damages, he or she must commence a separate lawsuit.

 Outlook and conclusions

 Because of these effects, the Model Case Proceedings could soon become superfluous.
-The same is true for attempts to circumvent the absence of class actions in Germany by resorting to a joinder of parties or a bundling of claims.
-These operations are likely to be uneconomical compared to representative actions under the EU proposal, because they do not disburden courts from assessing and deciding on every single claim separately.27
+The same is true for attempts to circumvent the absence of class actions in Germany by resorting to the bundling of claims.

 1 Henning Bälz is a partner at Hengeler Mueller.